bitkom-ev/mapplic-maps/readme.md

 Installation
 ------------

-1. Unpack in the *modules* folder `/modules/contrib/` and enable in `/admin/modules`. mapplic block has one dependency: "dynamic_entity_reference"
+1. Unpack in the *modules* folder `/modules/contrib/` 1.1 remove files from:   /mapplic_maps/config/install andcopy to your /config/sync folder 1.2 and enable in `/admin/modules`

+#mapplic block has one dependency: "dynamic_entity_reference"

 2. Purchase! the mapplic jQuery here: https://www.mapplic.com/ and download ZIP file.
 Extract the ZIP-File: 'codecanyon-6275001-mapplic-custom-interactive-map-jquery-plugin.zip' (or similar)